unicesi/amelia/docs/GettingStarted.md

 # Getting Started with the Amelia DSL
 ## Installation
 The Amelia DSL is an Eclipse plugin, that means you need Eclipse in order to generate executable deployment artifacts.
-New technologies will be supported in the near future, including a stand-alone compiler and a Maven plugin.
-Stay tuned!
+You may also use Amelia as a Maven plugin, that way it is configured as a stand-alone compiler (cf. [Maven configuration](MavenConfiguration.md)).

 **Note**: We recommend using Eclipse Mars.
 It's the one we use 😉